Previous Next

 CONFERENCE FEES AND REGISTRATION

-Fees include: Participation to all sessions; Conference materials; Publication of accepted papers in LNCS; Coffee breaks, Lunches, Welcome cocktail and Social dinner.
+Fees include: Participation to all sessions, Conference materials, Publication of accepted papers in LNCS, Coffee breaks, Lunches, Welcome meeting, Conference dinner, and Social program.

 Contacts